 Cool Down Time

 So, if we’ve been working on ourselves and questioning how we feel, I’m sure anger has reared its head.
 Letting ourselves feel the pain sucks, but we have to do it to get through to the other side (where we feel good.)
-Just like exercise DVDs, after the hard stuff, comes the cool-down time.
+Just like with exercise, after the hard stuff comes the cool-down time.

 I did this aerobic exercise DVD the other day.
-The instructor, Gilad, used to have a show on TV years ago set in Hawaii, where he taught classes on the beach or some other idyllic locale.
+The instructor, Gilad, used to have a show on TV years ago set in Hawaii, where he taught aerobic classes on the beach or some other idyllic locale there.
 The aerobic exercises get your heart pumping.
 When I heard him say the cool-down was coming up, I felt relief.
-After, I had a sense of accomplishment because I used my time doing something good for me.
+After, I had a sense of accomplishment because I used my time doing something good for myself.
 That was an accomplishment in itself.

 As we age and time passes, we accumulate things and memories.
 Whatever we have, we have to tend to it.
 Whether it’s a relationship or a job, we allocate our time to take care of both.
 We choose what matters to us.
 We show up for our family to show they matter, and we show up at our job to earn a living.
 If our house is full of stuff, we are bound to take care of it, or it can cause stress and anxiety.

 - Spend time with people you like to be with and find ways to laugh.
-The hearty belly laugh is the best!
+It’s an instant stress reliever.

 - When you’re driving along, take in the beauty of this earth.
 Look at the flowers, the colors, and Mother Nature’s magic.